Who are the big 5 consultants?

 Wrapping Up

 Look, your legacy system isn't just a technical problem.
 It's a business problem.
-Modernizing it isn't about throwing money at the 'Big 5.'
-It's about a precise, product-focused strategy that delivers real performance and unlocks growth.
-Don't let outdated tech kill your competitive edge.
-It's just not worth it.
+Modernizing it isn't about throwing money at the 'Big 5' and hoping for the best.
+It's about a precise, product-focused strategy that delivers real performance gains, unlocks new capabilities like AI integration, and ensures long-term growth.
+Don't let outdated tech kill your competitive edge and drain your resources.
+It's just not worth it when a clear path to modernization exists.

 If you're ready to transform your aging platform into a powerful growth engine, let's talk.
 I'll help you map out a clear, actionable plan to get there.